Albania in the Eurovision Song Contest 2012: Festivali i Këngës

 The official logo of the 50th edition of Festivali i Këngës.
-The competition was organised to select Albania's representative for the Eurovision Song Contest 2012.
+The competition was organised to select Albania's entry for the Eurovision Song Contest 2012.

-Radio Televizioni Shqiptar (RTSH) organised the 50th edition of Festivali i Këngës in order to select Albania's representative for the Eurovision Song Contest 2012.
+RTSH organised the 50th edition of Festivali i Këngës in order to select its entry for the Eurovision Song Contest 2012.
 The competition consisted of two semi-finals on 26 and 27 December, respectively, and the grand final on 29 December 2011.
 The three live shows were hosted by Albanian television presenter Enkeleida Zeko, Albanian model Hygerta Sako and Albanian actor Nik Xhelilaj.
 In October 2011, the broadcaster published a provisory list of 28 competing artists that were shortlisted to compete in the two semi-finals of the contest.
 In December, a few days prior to the scheduled live shows, RTSH ultimately released the songs and composers of the competing artists.